9 a.m. to 3 p.m.

 Hansville (1.5-2.5 hrs)

 Shorter than the 33-mile Chilly Hilly, the hills are also less intense in their grade.
 Overall, there is less climbing to do.
 Like the Chilly Hilly’s Wyatt Way two-step climb (the last hill on the route), this 25-mile Hansville loop also features an extended climb up NE Little Boston Rd with an adjacent protected bike lane for folks who plan on taking more breaks.
 It’s not the steepest hill, but it’s the longest climb.
 Need a pick-me-up after the climb?
 Stop by the Gliding Eagle Market for a coffee, owned and operated by the Port Gamble S’klallam Tribe, conveniently located at the crest of the hill.

 Some hills, mostly rolling

-This loop is comparable to the Chilly Hilly in distance, but features more climbing.
+This 35-mile Poulsbo loop is comparable to the Chilly Hilly distance, but it features more climbing.
 What sets it apart are the towns along the loop.
 Port Gamble features restored early 1900s buildings, including a general store and historical United States Post Office.
-Take it easy through town and soak in some of the ambience before you zoom off.
+Take it easy through town and soak in some of the ambiance before you zoom off.
 Your next stop is Poulsbo, which is the supported midpoint stop for this loop.
 Full of Scandinavian-American charm, don’t miss the bakeries in town.
 Finally, head through the town of Suquamish, just one of the towns on the Port Madison Indian Reservation and home to the Suquamish Tribe.
-A quick detour off the loop will take you to the Suquamish Museum, Chief siʔaɫ (Si’ahl) gravesite, Suquamish Veterans Memorial, and House of Awakened Culture.
+A quick detour off the loop will take you to the Suquamish Museum, the Chief siʔaɫ (Si’ahl) gravesite, the Suquamish Veterans Memorial, and the House of Awakened Culture.